-On top of this, children in year 2 and year 6 are invited to attend yearly talent camp trials which are run by the Uttlesford School Sports Partnership.
-If successful, children are invited to attend a talent camp in the half-term holiday.
+Selected children in year 2 and year 6 are invited to attend yearly talent camp trials which are run by the Uttlesford School Sports Partnership.
+If successful, children are invited to attend a talent camp in the half-term holiday eun by our SGO.